 During Q3 of 2015, the Company converted a \$2,500,000 loan from Scandium Investments LLC ("SIL"), an unrelated investment company, into a 20% minority interest in EMC Australia.
 As a result, the Company currently holds an 80% equity interest in its Australian subsidiary, with SIL holding a 20% interest.
-EMC Australia is operated as a joint venture between SIL and SCY with SIL holding a carried interest in the Nyngan Scandium Project until the Company meets two development milestones: (1) filing a feasibility study on SEDAR (the report was filed on May 6, 2016), and (2) receiving a Mining lease on either joint venture property).
+EMC Australia is operated as a joint venture between SIL and SCY with SIL holding a carried interest in the Nyngan Scandium Project until the Company meets two development milestones: (1) filing a feasibility study on SEDAR (the report was filed on May 6, 2016), and (2) receiving a Mining lease on either joint venture property (the Mine Lease grant was received May 4, 2017).
 As both of these two development milestones are now met, SIL becomes fully participating as to their share of project cost.

-Completion of the development milestones by the Company, as described above, has triggered a limited period option whereby SIL can elect to convert the fair market value of its 20% interest in EMC Australia into an equivalent value of SCY common shares, at then prevailing market prices.
-Conversion has not been elected as of May 9, 2017.
+Completion of the development milestones by the Company, as described above, triggered a limited period option whereby SIL had a right to convert the fair market value of its 20% interest in EMC Australia into an equivalent value of SCY common shares, at then prevailing market prices.